 I went there less after living in Chiang Mai for a while, but it is a good spot for some dinner in the old town.

-Mainly for the array of little fat kids in the yard with begging bowls and grinning faces.
+The temple made a nice little discovery on one particular day I spent shooting with my vintage F.Zuiko 38mm f1.8; mainly for the array of little fat kids in the yard with begging bowls and grinning faces.

 Statues of them, I mean.